 The primary thing to keep in mind when visiting Alfama is wearing comfortable shoes.
 You’ll need them for the hills and cobbled streets that adorn the city, which can catch many travelers off guard.

 That said, tie your shoelaces tight and go out to enjoy postcard views, explore the temples, and head to the castle for the best sunsets in Lisbon.
-If you want to learn about its secrets and curiosities, you can take a comprehensive free tour of Alfama.

 Here are some of the most important things to do and see in Alfama.